Ines O. Esquilín, MD

-In the Infectious Diseases program, board-certified infectious disease specialists provide inpatient primary medical care and subspecialty consultation services for infants, children and adolescents at the University Pediatric Hospital.
-The Hospital is a Pediatric Tertiary Care Center for Puerto Rico and the Eastern Caribbean which provides unique services such as Pediatric Dialysis and post trauma and burn care.
+In the Infectious Diseases program, board-certified infectious disease specialists provide subspecialty consultation services for infants, children and adolescents at the University Pediatric Hospital.
+The Hospital is a pediatric tertiary care center for Puerto Rico and the Eastern Caribbean which provides unique services such as pediatric dialysis and post trauma and burn care.
 The program’s physicians also provide consultations for the Newborn Nursery at the University District Hospital and the Pediatric Surgical Intensive Care Unit in the Cardiovascular Center Hospital.
 Some of the conditions we treat are:

-Pediatric residents of the University of Puerto Rico program are required to complete a 4 week rotation in Infectious Diseases, at the first or second year level.
-During the rotation the resident is responsible for the follow up of patients admitted to the Infectious Diseases Service.
-They also participate in the evaluation of consults throughout the University Pediatric Hospital, under the supervision of the ID faculty, therefore getting exposure to different diseases and their diagnostic and management approaches.
-The residents also have the opportunity to prepare a subject/case presentation at the end of the rotation.
-Participation in the rotation is open to fourth year medical students and second and third year Pediatric residents from other institutions through the Pediatric Residency Office and with approval by the ID faculty.
+Pediatric residents of the University of Puerto Rico program can complete a four week rotation in Infectious Diseases at the first, second or third year level.
+During the rotation the residents participate in the evaluation of consulted patients at the University Pediatric Hospital, under the supervision of the ID faculty, therefore getting exposure to different diseases and their diagnostic and management approaches.
+The residents also have the opportunity to prepare a case presentation at the end of the rotation.
+Participation in the rotation is open to second and third year Pediatric residents from other institutions through the Pediatric Residency office and with approval by the ID faculty.

 The faculty has an active role in the development of guidelines for the administration and use of antimicrobials in the University Pediatric Hospital and has representation in the Pharmacy and Therapeutics and Drug Utilization Committees.
-A faculty member serves as President of the Infection Control Program of the Pediatric University Hospital collaborating with the administration to implement preventive guides/policy.
+A faculty member serves as President of the Infection Control Program of the Pediatric University Hospital collaborating with the administration to implement preventive guidelines and policies.

-Our members have been involved in clinical research projects involving vaccine development, HIV related conditions and antiretroviral use toxicity.
+Our members have been involved in clinical research projects involving vaccine development, epidemiology of arboviral diseases, HIV related conditions and antiretroviral use toxicity.
 The faculty has been involved in mentoring research projects by residents of the Department of Pediatrics and students from the University of Puerto Rico School of Pharmacy doctoral degree program.

 Recent areas of investigation:

-Vaccine Clinical Trials: tetravalent dengue vaccine, pentavalent rotavirus vaccine, modified hepatitis b vaccine for infants.
+- Vaccine Clinical Trials: tetravalent dengue vaccine, pentavalent rotavirus vaccine, modified hepatitis b vaccine and pneumococcal vaccine for infants.

 Department of Pediatrics